sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Which means this is a private image and we are going to need to get some credentials to an account that has access to this image.
-Usually you have to define a secret for kubernetes to be able to pull from private registries and since we started off with a secret test first that is where I'm going to go
+Usually you have to define a secret for kubernetes to be able to pull from private registries and since we started off with a secret test first that is where I am going to go
 next:

 ```bash